 Prof. Erez Siniver

-Prof. Siniver, Head of Marketing, Entrepreneurship and Strategy and Head of the Graduate Program at the School of Economics, is the former deputy dean of the School of Economics.
-He is a graduate of the Technion, the Tel-Aviv University and Boston University.
+Prof. Siniver, Head of Marketing, Entrepreneurship and Strategy and Head of the Graduate Program of the School of Economics, is the former deputy Dean of the School of Economics.
+He is a graduate of the Technion, Tel-Aviv University and Boston University.

 His recent paper, Do higher achievers cheat less?
 An experiment of self-revealing individual cheating was published in the Journal of Behavioral and Experimental Economics.

-The rapid growth of the Israeli economy and its growing integration into global markets create a great demand for senior experts of finance and economy who are proficient at mastering advanced information systems, skilled at implementing economic theory and quantitative models, and are capable of expressing and communicating their conclusions and recommendations in a clear, concise and convincing manner.
+The rapid growth of the Israeli economy and its increased integration into global markets creates a great demand for senior experts of finance and economy who are proficient in advanced information systems, skilled at implementing economic theory and quantitative models and are capable of expressing and communicating their conclusions and recommendations in a clear, concise and convincing manner.

 The School of Economics master’s degree program offers a robust, up-to-date theoretical background integrated with practical tools for the next generation of professionals in senior positions in economic consulting firms, economic departments of large companies, investment firms and more.

 The M.A. in Applied Economics thus offers a hands-on program, which provides economists with the “tool box” required for economic analysis via practical work on real-world economic issues.
-The students are taught by experienced mentors from both the academy and the industry.
-Graduates join the job market as financial consultants or as senior economists.
+The students are taught by experienced mentors from both academia and industry.
+Graduates enter the job market as financial consultants or as senior economists.